-Artists: Vito Acconci, Bill Adams, Richard Aldrich, Christopher Astley, Jules de Balincourt, Barry X Ball, Justin Beal, Lisa Beck, Walead Beshty, Huma Bhabha, Barbara Bloom, Carol Bove, Elaine Cameron-Weir, Peter Coffin, Anna Conway, Andy Cross, Rachel Beth Day, Trisha Donnelly, Jim Drain, David Flaugher, Ryan Foerster, Jason Fox, Isa Genzken, Daan Van Golden, Tamara Gonzales, Wayne Gonzales, Robert Grosvenor, Charles Harlan, Rachel Harrison, Mary Heilmann, Jacqueline Humphries, Robert Janitz, Craig Kalpakjian, Bill Komoski, Jim Lambie, Adriana Lara, Justin Lieberman, Erik Lindman, Agnes Lux, Chris Martin, Eddie Martinez, Servane Mary, Justin Matherly, Jason Metcalf, John Miller, Olivier Mosset, Sam Moyer, Dave Muller, Amy O’Neill, Virginia Overton, Marlo Pascual, Nick Relph, Aura Rosenberg, Ben Schumacher, Davina Semo, Meredyth Sparks, Lily van der Stokker, Aaron Suggs, Wolfgang Tillmans, Josh Tonsfeldt, Kelley Walker, Dan Walsh, G. William Webb, T.J.
+Artists: Vito Acconci, Bill Adams, Richard Aldrich, Christopher Astley, Jules de Balincourt, Barry X Ball, Justin Beal, Lisa Beck, Walead Beshty, Huma Bhabha, Barbara Bloom, Carol Bove, Elaine Cameron-Weir, Peter Coffin, Anna Conway, Andy Cross, Rachel Beth Day, Trisha Donnelly, Jim Drain, David Flaugher, Ryan Foerster, Jason Fox, Isa Genzken, Daan Van Golden, Tamara Gonzales, Wayne Gonzales, Robert Grosvenor, Charles Harlan, Rachel Harrison, Mary Heilmann, Jacqueline Humphries, Robert Janitz, Craig Kalpakjian, Bill Komoski, Jim Lambie, Adriana Lara, Justin Lieberman, Erik Lindman, Agnes Lux, Chris Martin, Eddie Martinez, Servane Mary, Justin Matherly, Lazaros, John Miller, Olivier Mosset, Sam Moyer, Dave Muller, Amy O’Neill, Virginia Overton, Marlo Pascual, Nick Relph, Aura Rosenberg, Ben Schumacher, Davina Semo, Meredyth Sparks, Lily van der Stokker, Aaron Suggs, Wolfgang Tillmans, Josh Tonsfeldt, Kelley Walker, Dan Walsh, G. William Webb, T.J.
 Wilcox, B. Wurtz

 Venue: Martos, New York